KingMaker960/nutrient-tracker/README.md

 To install the Nutrients Tracking App, follow these steps:

-1. [Download](#) the latest version of the app for your operating system.

-2. Install the application by following the on-screen instructions.
+1. Install the application by following the on-screen instructions.

-3. Launch the app and create a user account.
+2. Launch the app and create a user account.

-4. Configure your profile with relevant information such as age, gender, and dietary preferences.
+3. Configure your profile with relevant information such as age, gender, and dietary preferences.

-5. You're ready to start tracking your nutrients!
+4. You're ready to start tracking your nutrients!

 ## Usage